Barbara Peden

 Barbara Peden (born 2 August 1907 in Chatswood, New South Wales - died 31 July 1984 in Sydney, New South Wales) was an Australian cricket player.
-Peden played four test matches for the Australia national women's cricket team.
+Peden played four test matches for the Australia national women's cricket team alongside her sister Margaret Peden, who captained the team.

 Peden was an architect outside of her cricket career.
+She and her sister Margaret were adherents of Christian Science, as was inaugural England captain Betty Archdale; their mothers had previously corresponded.
+The inaugural English tour of Australia was initiated by Margaret, who asked Barbara – then working in England – to contact Archdale and suggest that she organise an England team.